-- Steam shower – an expensive version of the water shower that streams humidifies steam around a person’s body.
+- Steam shower: An expensive version of the water shower that streams steam around a person’s body.

-Faucets vary from country to country – for example, the US generally has two taps connected to one ‘outlet’ so that the flow and temperature of water can be controlled; in many older house there will be separate taps for hot and cold water.
+Faucets vary from country to country – for example, the US generally has two taps connected to one ‘outlet’ so that the flow and temperature of the water can be controlled; in much older houses there will be separate taps for hot and cold water.
 Taps are very common fixtures used in the household, and not just for plumbing – the most common taps are:

-- Water taps – these allow a user to pour hot and cold water into the sink or bath.
+- Water taps: These allow a user to pour hot and cold water into the sink or bath.
 They come in a variety of shapes and sizes, and some are even electrically controlled.
-From my experience it is worth spending a little extra to get quality taps and faucets as they are the most used plumbing fixture in the house and tend to have the highest failure rate.
+In my experience, it is worth spending a little extra to get quality taps and faucets as they are the most used plumbing fixture in the house and tend to have the highest failure rate.

-- Water spigot – these are generally external taps that allow you to attach a hose pipe to them—the piping is usually inside so that the adverse weather doesn’t freeze the water in the pipes causing cracks and leaks.
-It is important that you drain house pipes and turn the water off to an outdoor spigot during the winter - I've found that even though most of the piping is inside, the piping that is in the wall will freeze and you'll end up replacing the spiggot.
+- Water spigot: These are generally external taps that allow you to attach a hosepipe to them—the piping is usually inside so that the adverse weather doesn’t freeze the water in the pipes causing cracks and leaks.
+It is important that you drain house pipes and turn the water off to an outdoor spigot during the winter - I've found that even though most of the piping is inside, the piping that is in the wall will freeze and you'll end up replacing the spigot.